 - 2.2.1.
 Splices shall be in accordance with NEC and UL. - 2.2.2.
 Above Ground Splices for No. 10 AWG and Smaller: - 2.2.2.1.
 Solderless, screw on, reusable pressure cable type, with integral insulation, approved for copper and aluminum conductors. - 2.2.2.2.
-The integral insulator shall have a skirt to completely cover the stripped conductors. - 2.2.2.3.
+The integral insulator shall have a skirt to completely cover the stripped conductors. - 4.
+2.2.2.3.
 The number, size, and combination of conductors used with the connector, as listed on the manufacturer's packaging, shall be strictly followed. - 2.2.3.
-Above Ground Splices for No. 8 AWG to No. 4/0 AWG:
+Above Ground Splices for No. 8 AWG to No. 4/0 AWG: - 2.2.3.1.
+Compression, hex screw, or bolt clamp type of high conductivity and corrosion resistant material, listed for use with copper and aluminum conductors. - 2.2.3.2.

-- 2.2.3.2.
 Insulate with materials approved for the particular use, location, voltage, and temperature.
 Insulation level shall be not less than the insulation level of the conductors being joined. - 2.2.3.3.
 Splice and insulation shall be product of the same manufacturer. - 2.2.3.4.
-All bolts, nuts, and washers used with splices shall be cadmium-plated.

-2.2.4.
-Above Ground Splices for 250 kcmil and Larger:
+All bolts, nuts, and washers used with splices shall be cadmium-plated. - 2.2.4.
+Above Ground Splices for 250 kcmil and Larger - 2.2.4.1.

-- 2.2.4.1.
 Long barrel "butt-splice" or "sleeve" type compression connectors, with minimum of two compression indents per wire, listed for use with copper and aluminum conductors. - 2.2.4.2.
 Insulate with materials approved for the particular use, location, voltage, and temperature.
 Insulation level shall be not less than the insulation level of the conductors being joined. - 2.2.4.3.
 Splice and insulation shall be product of the same manufacturer.